nataliecagno/Rutgers_Final_Project/README.md

 # Rutgers_Final_Project
 ## Project Overview
 The topic we chose to analyze was 2019 data on Shelter Dogs availble for adoption in 2019.
 As dog lovers and rescue dog owners, we are interested in understanding the demographics of a dog shelter and what factors of the dogs personality or appearance could effect their likelyhood of getting adopted quickly.
+Since our data file does not show whether or not dog was adopted, we will be going off the data of how long the dog has been in the shelter from (data pulled Dec 12, 2019).

 ### Questions to Answer
 -Does age influence the likelihood of a dog being adopted?
 Are puppies more likely to be adopted than senior dogs or vice versa?\